maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### NFS API

-All the existing NFS API has endpoint changes.
-The `isPathShared` variable and the `filePath` are swapped.
+All the existing NFS API have endpoint changes.
+The variables `isPathShared` and the `filePath` are swapped.
 New APIs for move/copy directory, metadata request are added.
 The detail documentation of the NFS API is updated in the [supporting document](./0036-nfs-api-v0.5.md)